The Differential Association Theory, And Domestic Genocide

-However, due to a strain theory of systematic oppression from the KKK, Jim Crow laws, eminent domain, the 1949 housing act, Just to name a few Boley Oklahoma became a shadow of its former self.
+However, due to a terrorizing practice of systematic oppression from the KKK, Jim Crow laws, eminent domain, the 1949 housing act, Just to name a few, Boley Oklahoma became a shadow of its former self.
 Wewoka Oklahoma became a ghost town of high unemployment, crime, drugs, and social deviance.

 What would you do if you found yourself facing high unemployment in a fight for survival?
 Would you choose a life of crime to survive?
 If you knew that such activity through a Differential Association Theory would lead to a confrontation with death itself or incarceration which would you choose?